Moonshine Kate

 In June 1925, Carson made her recording debut accompanying her father on guitar on four sides for OKeh Records.
 In the same session, she also recorded two solo efforts, "The Lonely Child", which was about a lonely wandering orphan, and "Little Mary Phagan".
-The somber ballad was composed by Fiddlin' Jon Carson in 1915, as a response to the notorious, and highly publicized murder of 13-year-old Mary Phagan, which was allegedly perpetrated by her manager, Leo Frank.
-She played and recorded with the Virginia Reelers until 1934, adopting the stage name Moonshine Kate in 1928 at the suggestion of Okeh Records man Polk Brockman.
+The somber ballad was composed by Fiddlin' John Carson in 1915, as a response to the notorious, and highly publicized murder of 13-year-old Mary Phagan, which was allegedly perpetrated by her manager, Leo Frank.
+She played and recorded with the Virginia Reelers until 1934, after graduating from high school, adopting the stage name Moonshine Kate in 1928 at the suggestion of Okeh Records man Polk Brockman, to appeal to the increasing popularity of rural-themed humor.
 Many of Kate's recordings for Okeh play up her name, consisting of short musical passages interspersed with quick-witted dialogues revolving around the moonshine trade.
+She was one of the earliest women to perform and record old-time and country music in a solo capacity.
+Her performances were known for combining fiddle-based tunes and comedic storytelling, making her a popular figure in the south.

-The Great Depression ended the Carsons' recording days, and she continued to perform intermittently, also working with Eugene Talmadge on his 1932 bid for Governor of Georgia and for the Atlanta Department of Recreation.
-She married in 1944 and retired in Georgia.
+The Great Depression ended the Carsons' recording days, due to record sales declining, and she continued to perform intermittently throughout the 1930s, also working with Eugene Talmadge on his 1932 bid for Governor of Georgia, providing music for rallies and public events and for the Atlanta Department of Recreation, performing at community events.
+In 1944, she married J. Wayne Johnson, a sailor and machinist.
+After retiring, Carson moved to Lake Seminole in southern Georgia.
 In 1983, both she and her father were inducted into the Atlanta Country Music Hall of Fame.
+She later reflected on her career in interviews, describing her early experiences with recording sessions and her father’s influence on her musical development.
+Her recordings and legacy would go on to influence many future female performers in old-time and country music.